embeddedmz/httpclient-cpp/README.md

 If you compile the test program with the preprocessor macro DEBUG_CURL, to enable curl debug informations, the static library used must also be compiled with that macro.
 Don't forget to mention a path where to store log files in the INI file if you want to use that feature in the unit test program (curl_logs_folder under [local])

+### File names format when compiling with Visual Studio (Windows users)

+It is assumed that the FTP server is supporting UTF-8.
+You must feed the FTP client API with paths/file names encoded in UTF-8 and NOT in ANSI (Windows-1252 on Western/U.S. systems but iy can represent certain other Windows code pages on other systems, ANSI is just an extension for ASCII).
+Look at the unit tests for examples (look for the preprocessor macro WINDOWS to find them quickly).

+If you limit to ASCII characters, you don't need to convert your ANSI strings to UTF-8.